alexeyvolkoff/orbitdb-example/README.md

 Added file to IPFS: bafkreigt5s6r3cv6dzvbqvgzv5qadg7m55enlfrglqbgzk3gdgzonem6om
 ```

-On secondary nodes (on other machines in other networks) after installing dependencies with 'npm i', run the service with 'db address' parameter displayed on the seeding node:
+On secondary nodes (on other machines in different networks), after installing dependencies with 'npm i', launch the service using the 'db address' parameter displayed on the seeding node:

 ```console
 > npm i